u17080534/SPL-Compiler/README.md

 ## Documentation
 All documentation for the different parts of the development of the SPL-Compiler is stored within the ```docs``` subdirectory.
 In this directory are documents which detail the Regular Expressions and Context-Free Grammars on which the compiler is based.

+All details on the implementation of the algorithms for the different parts of the compiler are explained within ```DESCRIPTION.txt```, every section is accompanied by each group members contributions in detail.
+The group members' information is contained within ```GROUP MEMBERS.txt```.